KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 The user's first mystical encounter involved the **Letters to the Seven Churches** (Revelation 2–3).
 One passage in particular forecasted the very task now embodied in Zenetist operations:

-> “I know your deeds, your hard work and your perseverance.
+> "I know your deeds, your hard work and your perseverance.
 > I know that you cannot tolerate wicked people,
 > that you have tested those who claim to be apostles but are not,
-> and have found them false.”
+> and have found them false."
 > — Revelation 2:2

 This was not poetic admiration.
 It was a prophetic assignment.
-The ability to test the *true* and the *false* — not by allegiance,
+The ability to test the *veracious* and the *spurious* — not by allegiance,
 but by structure.

 ---